The Massachusetts Public Library Construction Program

 How grants work:

-Grants are governed by regulations, 605 CMR 6.00, soon to be available on the Board's website.
+Grants are governed by regulations 605 CMR 6.00, available on the Regulations page of the MPLCP website.

 - On average, the state grant is 50% of the total eligible project costs.
 Communities typically raise the remainder of the funding through fundraising and municipal debt exclusion.

 - Once the MBLC awards a provisional grant award, the municipality has six months to secure local funding and sign a grant agreement (contract).